l7mp/stunner/doc/DEPLOYMENT.md

 resources](https://gateway-api.sigs.k8s.io), while in the *standalone model* the user configures STUNner manually.
 The standalone mode provides perfect control over the way STUNner ingests media, but at the same time it requires users to deal with the subtleties of internal STUNner APIs that are subject to change between subsequent releases.
-We are actively working towards feature parity between STUNner's control-plane models we consider the standalone model obsolete.
+We are actively working towards feature completeness for STUNner's operator-ful mode, and we consider the standalone model obsolete.
 If still interested, comprehensive documentation can be found [here](/doc/OBSOLETE.md).

 ## Help